Updated: May 2023

 - The number of areas (or zones) being conditioned

 - The degree of difficulty of the installation (How far the indoor and outdoor units are from each other, the construction of the outer wall to be drilled to carry the line sets, etc.)

 Due to the flexibility of these systems (whole house, partial house, one room, etc.) there are multiple design possibilities that can slide your job from the lower end of the cost range to the highest.
 A ductless system, on its most basic level, consists of:

 AT LEAST ONE INDOOR WALL UNIT, (EVAPORATOR/AIR HANDLER)

 Single Zone Mitsubishi Ductless Installation

-Professional installation of the most basic, or single zone, configuration (consisting of one wall unit and condenser) will cost between $2,800 and $4500.
-This layout is ideal for many kinds of applications like conditioning the air in a sun room, garage, attic, and some smaller homes.
+Professional installation of the most basic, or single zone, configuration (consisting of one wall unit and condenser) will cost as low as $7,000 fully installed.
+This layout is ideal for many kinds of applications like conditioning the air in a sunroom, garage, attic, and some smaller homes.